 Well, I am calling to schedule a meeting with the VP of HR to learn more about your process for clearing employee records and would like to see if you are a fit for what we sell.

-As soon as the gatekeeper hears that, they know that it is OK to get rid of you.
-And your answer might not be that much of an “I am a salesperson” admission as the example that I gave, but if you are a salesperson, it can be difficult to answer that without sounding like one.
+As soon as the gatekeeper hears that, they know it is OK to get rid of you.
+Your answer might not be as much of an “I am a salesperson” admission as the example I gave, but if you are a salesperson, it can be difficult to answer that without sounding like one.

 Here is a quick tactic that you can use for this gatekeeper objection.
 When that question is asked, simply respond with your value statement.
 Your value statement is a one-sentence statement that simply shares how your products or company help your clients.
 For example, you could respond with something like: